guettli/n-days-later-method/README.md

 Up to now I could not find a matching software gives me what I need.
 If you have a hint, this would be great, please tell me!

+# Why not GANTT?

+[GANTT Chars](https://en.wikipedia.org/wiki/Gantt_chart) are nice.
+You definde the dependency (precedence network) relationships between issues and you get a coloful chart.
+Maybe theis better than pushing issues into the future again and again.
+But +N is much easier.
+But why "A vs B"?
+A system could have both (dependencies between issues and +N) :-)

+I think +N is more for personal issues (like mail inbox) and gantt more for project where the issues are handled by several people.

+# Learning

+You can use +N for learning.
+If the content of the issue is well known, than you can use +12m (one year).
+If you think you need to learn this again.
+Then maybe +10 (ten days) is the right choice.

 # Asking and Nagging

 In the hope to find a n-days-later system for my personal mails I am asking and nagging from time to time: